Kron Reduction and Effective Resistance of Directed Graphs: Kron reduction of directed graphs

 \end{definition} If $\mathcal{L} \in \R^{n \times n}$ is a loop-less Laplacian of a weight balanced directed graph, then

-Obviously, every undirected graph is weight balanced.
-Thus, the class of weight balanced directed graphs is a generalization of the class of undirected graph, which plays an important role in the consensus coordination of multi-agent systems \cite{cortes2008distributed}.
+Every undirected graph is clearly weight balanced.
+Thus, the class of weight balanced directed graphs is a generalization of the class of undirected graphs, which plays an important role in the consensus coordination of multi-agent systems \cite{cortes2008distributed}.